-Email is a crucial part of businesses, but most of the time it’s not properly secured beyond a login password.
+Although email is a crucial tool for businesses, most of the time it’s not properly secured beyond a login password.
 While this may seem harmless, email security vulnerabilities are at heart of most cyber insurance claims.

 In fact, the majority of cyber insurance claims come from the same attacks: business email compromise (BEC), social engineering, brute force of remote access, exploitation of known vulnerabilities in unpatched software, and ransomware.